Copyright 2010 - Site Designed by Vicki S. Vaden

 The house is located two miles from the Tower Museum and 0.8 miles from the Cumberland Mountain State Park on State Highway 419 (Pigeon Ridge Road).

-The House Museum is Open April through October
+The House Museum is Open Mon. thru Sat.
+1 - 5 p.m.
+(April through Oct.)

-and is free for children under 6 and C.H.T.A.
-Members
+Children under 6 (with an adult) and C.H.T.A.
+Members Free

 Each December, the CHTA hosts a Christmas Tour of Historic Homesteads Homes which features this house decked for the holidays in vintage decorations from the 1930's and 1940's.